-My mixed-methods dissertation examines the relationship between resistance and building in movements for economic democracy and climate justice.
-I highlight the role of “constructive repertoires” in collective political struggle, particularly in activism that bridges civic and economic spheres.
+My mixed-methods research examines the relationship between resistance and building in movements for economic democracy and climate justice.
+I highlight the role of “repertoires of construction” in collective political struggle, particularly in activism that bridges civic and economic spheres.

-Recent publications have examined labor movement involvement in the emergence of market alternatives in the Rust Belt.
-I am currently assisting with a survey about the relationship between walkability and the environment in three Wisconsin villages.
-In 2016-17, I directed the first national study of the impacts of workplace democracy on individual workers in partnership with the Democracy at Work Institute, Center on Wisconsin Strategy, and University of Wisconsin Survey Center.
+I have published peer-reviewed articles on labor movement involvement in the emergence of market alternatives in the Rust Belt and a number of policy reports on democratizing the economy.
+In 2021, I will launch the first national, cross-sector, longitudinal survey of cooperative governance as a Researcher at the University of Wisconsin Center for Cooperatives.
+This project will build on my experience directing the first national study of the impacts of workplace democracy on individual workers in partnership with the Democracy at Work Institute, Center on Wisconsin Strategy, and University of Wisconsin Survey Center in 2017.

-I have a Master in Public Affairs (MPA) from the Woodrow Wilson School at Princeton University and a BA from Whitman College.
+I have a PhD in Sociology and Community & Environmental Sociology from the University of Wisconsin-Madison, a Master in Public Affairs (MPA) from the Princeton School of Public and International Affairs, and a BA from Whitman College.